Embracing New Technology and Implementing Legal Tech in Your Law Firm

 Part of the ‘Lawyerist Healthy Law Firm’Learn more

 It’s one thing to purchase technology for your law office.
 Embracing, adopting, and using new legal technology is a separate task altogether.
 Add resistance from non-techie attorneys and skeptical paralegals on top of that and you’ve got a pretty daunting task.

 But this is not an untrodden path.
 Many law offices before you have implemented new technology.
 And technology will continue to be embraced in many law offices to come.
 It’s a bit like eating an elephant.
 First, you have to cut it into bite-sized pieces.
 Then, you have to convince others that they want to eat the elephant.
 Finally, you’ll put someone in charge of determining when elephants need to be eaten in the future.

-Many law offices think of technology adoption as a one-off, easily implemented, random task.
+Many law offices think of technology adoption as a one-off, easily implemented, discrete task.
 It’s expected to be something done outside of normal office operations—something that can be thrown into the mix willy-nilly.
 It’s no wonder that it takes so long and never seems to get done.

 If you want your office to embrace new technology, don’t treat it as an afterthought.

-This doesn’t mean that you have to stop everything you are doing for 6 months while your tech is being implemented.
+This doesn’t mean that you have to stop everything you are doing for six months while your tech is being implemented.
 It does, however, mean that you need project deadlines, tasks, and workflows.
 You need a person assigned to manage the process—not to do it all, but to make sure it stays on track.
 Essentially, you need to make a plan.